patrikx3/gitlist/README.md

     * submodule "name"
     * path path/name
 * In submodules, the url cannot have slash at the end
+* Basically, the twig "for" is not cheap => expensive, use AJAX and web worker
+  * search.twig
+  * blame.twig
+* Search, at work, "fix" string hs 1221 results, use AJAX and pager
+* Blames in gitlist on composer.lock has 994 results, use AJAX and pager

 [Change log](changelog.md) ...